AdrienGuille/MABED/README.md

 1. prepareCorpus (boolean): if you are running MABED for the first time, or if the content of the input directory has been modified, this parameter should be set to 'true', otherwise 'false'.
 2. timeSliceLength (int): length of each time-slice, expressed in minutes (e.g. 30);
-3. numberOfThreads (int): the number of threads used by MABED (if > 1, then the parallel implementation of MABED is executed)
+3. numberOfThreads (int): the number of threads used by MABED (if > 1, then the parallelized implementation of MABED is executed)
 4. k (int): desired number of events (e.g. 40);
 5. p (int): maximum number of related words describing each event (e.g. 10);
 6. theta (double): minimum weight of each related word (e.g. 0.7);